StanfordVLSI/FP-Gen/README.txt

    Description:
 	Generate a MATLAB script to plot a graph of several result csv files.
-	Then run MATLAB, generate the graph and save a pdf version in ./results folder. --nodisplay option is available for non-GUI environment.
+	Then run MATLAB, generate the graph and save a pdf version in FOLDER folder. --nodisplay option is available for non-GUI environment.

    Options: